-It is thought that for women under age of 40 it takes 1900 mammograms to save 1 life
+It is thought that for women under the age of 40 it takes 1900 mammograms to save 1 life

 The improvement increases after age 50 to 1300 mammograms to save 1 life.

-Others argue that the risk of false positive or non-breast cancers that are diagnosed as breast cancers are a huge concern.
+Others argue that the risk of false-positive or non-breast cancers that are diagnosed as breast cancers are a huge concern.

 Some women report that mammograms have saved their lives and more importantly their confidence.

-Breast cancer is the number one concern of women and mammograms can help alleviate finding a breast mass on exam.
+Breast cancer is the number one concern of women and mammograms can help alleviate finding a breast mass on an exam.